Liverpool Sheltering Home and Louisa Birt

 Following Miss Meiklejohn’s retirement in 1904, Mr. A. Drummond would assume the position of Knowlton’s Superintendent.
 Prior to his appointment, he had been the Head Teacher at the Liverpool home.
 Mr. Drummond was no stranger to Canada, having accompanied Mrs. Birt on several tours of inspection.

 It was reported that Knowlton would attempt to place siblings in the same household or failing that, in nearby homes so that contact between them could be maintained.
-Similar placement efforts would be liverpoolmade on behalf of those newly arrived children whose siblings had been sent before them.
+Similar placement efforts would be made on behalf of those newly arrived children whose siblings had been sent before them.
 Despite the home’s best efforts, this was not always possible.

 Louisa Birt would continue her work until 1910 by which time advancing age and failing health would prevent her from undertaking further Atlantic crossings.
 That same year, Louisa Birt would hand over the reins to her daughter, Lilian Birt.